-- The primary timing source is provided using WR protocol through interface wro. - The wr1 is configured as WR master and the ethernet ports (i.e., eth0 & eth1) are configured as PTP masters.
+- The primary timing source is provided using WR protocol through interface wrO. - " All ports except wrO and wr1 are configured as PTP slaves.

 This preset targets devices used as last hop with PTP.
-The primary timing source is provided using WR protocol through interface wr0.
+The primary timing source is provided using WR protocol through interface wrO.
 The other port is configured as IEEE 1588-2008 (PTPv2) masters to distribute timing to 3rd party devices.